MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/windows-server-update-services-best-practices.md

 By default, WSUS isn't configured to use SSL for client communication.
 The first post-install step should be to configured SSL on WSUS to make sure security between server-client communications.

-You must take the following actions:
+You must take one the following actions:

 - Create a self-signed certificate.
 It isn't ideal because every client would have to trust this certificate.
-- Obtain one from a third-party certificate provider, or from your internal certificate infrastructure.
+- Obtain one from a third-party certificate provider.
+- Obtain one from your internal certificate infrastructure.

 Your certificate must have the short server name, FQDN, and SAN names (aliases) that it goes by.